I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 1 – Keeping your job

-It’s a win-win situation if you have some leverage to pull on.
+It’s a win-win situation if you are a useful employee.

 The best part about this though is that you’ll be much more valued if you keep working in the same job than signing up at some new place.

-I mean they already know your value, historical knowledge, your skills, and your abilities so your pay rate will probably be higher than it would be in a brand new job.
+I mean they already know your value, historical knowledge, your skills, and your abilities so your pay rate will probably be higher than starting over fresh.

 By the numbers: Using myself as an example.
-I’m in an enviable place (that I’m trying to teach you how to attain) where I make $180K/yr but when I retired the first time I made $120K/yr which is more normal so I’ll use that.
+I’m in an enviable place (that I’m trying to teach you how to attain) where when I first went part-time I made $120K/yr.

 When I dropped down to a 1.5-day work week I was able to negotiate a little higher rate and still bring in $40K/yr.
 That’s awesome.
 My work-week and weekend swapped places and I still had a decent income!